chriszarate/fixpolitics.today/docs/index.md

 <div class="fix header-box">
   <h3>Fix</h3>
-  <p>Don't look to the media to tell me what to be outraged about—or when it's
+  <p>Don’t look to the media to tell me what to be outraged about—or when it’s
   time to move on.
 Maintain focus and action on issues that are important to me, even when they seem to fade from discussion.
 Contact representatives—local, state, and national—and ask what I can do to further the cause—especially if my representative disagrees with me.
-Ignore requests to take on more outrage before I'm ready for it.</p>
+Ignore requests to take on more outrage before I’m ready for it.</p>
 </div>

 These are simple solutions to very hard problems.
 I know that some of these